 Definition of Developing Countries

-The countries who are going through the initial levels of industrial development along with low per capita income are known as Developing Countries.
+The countries which are going through the initial levels of industrial development along with low per capita income are known as Developing Countries.
 These countries come under the category of third world countries.
 They are also known as lower developed countries.

 Key Differences Between Developed and Developing Countries